Telex in The UK and Teleprinters I Remember

 From 2004, BT no longer offered a telex service to new customers, and telex in the UK was discontinued in 2008.
 Source: Chenery John.
 The Telex Service.
 Lightstraw.
 Online.

 The associated image is of Keybridge House on South Lambeth Road, Vauxhall, London.
-The building had previously been home to the Post Office’s Telex Operator Centre (TOC).
+The building had previously housed the Post Office’s Telex Operator Centre (TOC).

 Keybridge House housed significantly upgraded automatic telex switching exchange equipment.
 This new facility at Keybridge superseded the older telex switching equipment that had previously been located at the Fleet building in Farringdon, London.
 Source: Alain Hendrich in the comments section below this post.